-- 1. To promote sufficient availability of decent and affordable primary housing for residents. - 2.
+- 1. To promote sufficient availability of decent and affordable primary housing for residents, including low and moderate income residents, the elderly, and disabled persons. - 2.
 To minimize the cost, energy consumption and environmental impacts of housing. - 3.
 To ensure that the impact of new housing construction or rehabilitation does not exceed the community's ability to reasonably provide adequate public facilities (e.g. schools and municipal services).

 - 1. Promote the preservation of the existing housing stock, particularly in the village centers of the Town. - 2.
-Support public and private agencies involved with planning, financing and developing affordable housing consistent with existing neighborhoods. - 3.
+Support public and private agencies involved with planning, financing and developing affordable housing consistent with existing neighborhoods and with the future land use goals in this Plan. - 3.
 Enable residential development on minimal lots and as dense as feasible near the village and hamlet areas.

 - 1. The Town should consider expansion of the village areas in the Zoning Bylaws to allow for dense residential development. - 2.
-The Town should revise its Zoning Bylaws to allow minimal lot sizes in village and hamlet areas. - 3.
-Given that housing, and in particular affordable housing, is a regional issue, Barnard should assist the Regional Planning Commission with the Regional Plan Policies whenever possible. - 4.
-Given the high cost of replacement for housing units, high priority should be given to preservation of affordable housing already in existence. - 5.
-Barnard's Zoning Bylaws should be evaluated to determine their suitability in achieving the Town's stated housing goals, including whether incentives should be added for development of affordable housing. - 6.
-The Barnard Planning Commission or a town committee could work with State housing agencies, non-profit organizations and lending institutions to insure the availability of loan or grant funds for Vermonters to purchase, acquire or improve their primary homes. - 7.
-The Barnard Planning Commission or a town committee could actively cooperate with local and regional non-profit housing trusts to evaluate the need for affordable housing in Barnard, develop new affordable housing and preserve existing housing through mechanisms that assure the perpetual affordability of that housing. - 8.
-The Barnard Planning Commission or a town committee could work with the Regional Planning Commission to retain Vermont's innovative publicly financed home mortgage lending and housing assistance programs through which the region's low and moderate income famili housing. ies, disabled indi viduals and the elderly are ena abled to secure affordable
+Given that housing, and in particular affordable housing, is a regional issue, Barnard should assist the Regional Planning Commission with the Regional Plan Policies whenever possible. - 3.
+Given the high cost of replacement for housing units, high priority should be given to preservation of affordable housing already in existence. - 4.
+Barnard's Zoning Bylaws should be evaluated to determine their suitability in achieving the Town's stated housing goals, including whether incentives should be added for development of affordable housing. - 5.
+The Barnard Planning Commission or a town committee should work with State housing agencies, non-profit organizations and lending institutions to ensure the availability of loan or grant funds for Vermonters to purchase, acquire or improve their primary homes. - 6.
+The Barnard Planning Commission or a town committee should actively cooperate with local and regional non-profit housing trusts to evaluate the need for affordable housing in Barnard, develop new affordable housing and preserve existing housing through mechanisms that assure the perpetual affordability of that housing. - 7.
+The Barnard Planning Commission or a town committee should work with the Regional Planning Commission to retain Vermont's innovative publicly financed home mortgage lending and housing assistance programs through which the region's low and moderate income families, disabled individuals and the elderly are enabled to secure affordable housing. - 8.
+The Town will work with residents on weatherization and energy efficiency projects to reduce energy use and cost. - 9.
+Explore the impacts of short-term rentals on local housing availability and evaluate how the Town should pursue options for regulating this use.